ericjyli/sudoku_game/README.md

 Sep.10, 2022 Updated: The game has the function to clear the history game records.
 Problems remaining: void restartRecord() does not work.

+Dec.31, 2022 Updated: The initial version of the C++ object oriented programming version of the game is developed.
+The game contains two classes, the initially generated grid and the playing grid.
+The use of friend class enables the playing grid to read the initially generated grid at any time, enabling the game to be restarted at any time.
+Also, the use of C++ I/O can enable more advanced error checking processes so that the program can be continued when encountering any problematic inputs.
+Plan: waiting to implement the game records system to keep track of all past games.

 The demo of the program can be found in the pdf file.